 St John Brook Conservation Park is a short drive from Nannup, along an unsealed road.

-You can swim at Workers Pool and Barrabup Pool.
+You can swim at Workmans Pool and Barrabup Pool.
 Beware of submerged logs and rocks.

 Walking and cycling

-The Timberline Trail passes through Workers Pool and Barrabup Pool.
+The Timberline Trail passes through Workmans Pool and Barrabup Pool.

-Drive-in camping is available at Barrabup Pool and Workers Pool.
-Walk-in camping is available at the Sleeper Hewer’s Camp, about three kilometres north of Barrabup Pool along the Timberline Trail.
+Drive-in camping is available at Barrabup Pool and Workmans Pool.
+Walk-in camping is available at the Sleeper Hewer’s Camp, about 3km north of Barrabup Pool along the Timberline Trail.
 The camp has three tent sites and a hut that sleeps four to six people.
 Bring your own fuel stove.
-These camp sites are generator free.
+These camp sits are generator free.